 Dandelion Root Benefits and Therapeutic Qualities

-Leaves– Dandelion leaves are a source of vitamins and minerals including potassium, calcium, magnesium, iron and vitamins A, B and C. The leaves of the dandelion are used by herbalists as a diuretic to help the body eliminate excess water through the kidneys.
+Dandelion leaves are a source of vitamins and minerals including potassium, calcium, magnesium, iron and vitamins A, B and C. The leaves of the dandelion are used by herbalists as a diuretic to help the body eliminate excess water through the kidneys (1).

-Leaves – The leaves are best in early spring, becoming more bitter with longer exposure to the sun.
-Add them fresh to salads, or try steaming, sauteing or boiling them.
-Gather Victoria featured this Dandelion and Calendula Egg Cup, and their Chocolate Dandelion Root Energy Bites are amazing.
+Yes you certainly can!
+The leaves taste best in early spring, becoming more bitter with longer exposure to the sun.
+Add dandelion leaves fresh to salads, or try steaming, sauteing or boiling them.
+Gather Victoria featured this Dandelion and Calendula Egg Cup.

-Flowers – The flowers contain Vitamin A and offer a sweet and mild flavour.
+Yes, you can eat dandelion flowers!
+The flowers contain vitamin A and offer a sweet and mild flavour.
 They are a great addition to salads, fritters or pancakes.
 Don’t try and cook with the green base of the flower head which can be bitter.